Rolling On With HS (Part 2): Dealing With Negativity Around Your Mobility Aids

 Last updated: December 2022

 In case you missed it, check out Part 1 of this series!

-Using a mobility aid for HS is probably a lot more common than you think.
-1 in 5 people with HS will use a mobility aid in their lifetime, either during treatment (at a hospital or doctor's office) or permanently like me!
-Unfortunately, ableism exists, and not everyone will always be understanding, accepting, or kind.
+Using a mobility aid for HS is probably a lot more common than you think and unfortunately, ableism exists, and not everyone will always be understanding, accepting, or kind.
 With HS often being an ‘invisible illness’ due to lesions being kept under wraps, many people do not understand our struggle and therefore won’t understand your choice to use a mobility aid.
 Guess what?
 IT HAS NOTHING TO DO WITH THEM.
 Here are some tips to help you navigate uncomfortable situations with your mobility aid.